Protecting reporters and subjects

 • Later, it is intended to be released publicly as a searchable historical record on 20 January 2054, commemorating the 25th anniversary of Trump departing the Presidency.

-Posterity Log will only provide the archive to a trusted investigative body if we receive appropriate reassurances about their use of the information for investigative purposes only.
+Posterity Log will only provide the archive to a trusted investigative body if we receive appropriate reassurances about their use of the information for investigative purposes only, and that it will not be publicly released.

 Why delay public release?